 A: Moringa seems to have anti-inflammatory and antioxidant benefits.
 It’s also been linked to reduced symptoms of diabetes, improved sexual function, improved cardiovascular health, and other benefits.

-A: Most people mix moringa powder into a smoothie or shake, although you can mix it with water, green drinks, or the beverage of your choice.
-Some moringa powders might be prepackaged in capsules, so users should consult their specific supplement for use instructions.
+A: Most people mix moringa powder into a smoothie or shake, although users can also mix it with water, green drinks, or the beverage of their choice.
+Some moringa powders might be prepackaged in capsules, so users should consult their specific supplements for use instructions.

 Q: What does moringa powder taste like?

 A: Moringa powder has a sharp, grassy taste, similar to matcha tea, spirulina, and blue-green algae.
 Some people also find the flavor similar to spinach leaves.
 The moringa leaves, however, are also spicy and taste similar to horseradish.